 You can register for free here.
 Students can upload evidence of their events, poster competition entries or other British Science Week activities to gain the relevant badges.

-You might be interested in having a browse of last year’s pack, Science for all ages, which provides out-of-the-box, hands-on activities that are engaging, inexpensive, easy to do and generate a “wow factor” amongst children and adults alike.
+You might be interested in having a browse of last year’s pack, Spaces for Science: Science in Spaces, which provides out-of-the-box, hands-on activities that are engaging, inexpensive, easy to do and generate a “wow factor” amongst children and adults alike.
 Families and schools are also encouraged to try a number of the activities.
-For activities 1-12 there are broad curriculum links at the end of the resources as well.
-Artsmark active schools can use these activities to celebrate art and science.

 CREST Star activities